olivamadrigal/Numerical-Methods-to-Approximate-IVPs/README.md

 # Numerical-Methods-to-Approximate-IVPs

-Requires MATLAB.

-Algorithms tested using MATLAB_R2017a
+Algorithms implemented were tested using MATLAB_R2017a

 From algorithms file, create separate script for each algorithm with filename as that of the algorithm.